wb70i9/swayze-resume/index_2027.md

 - Devised and implemented new course curriculum and compared results for 3 different sections of class
 - Provided support in teaching and leading lab sessions as well as helping 50+ students with course material during office hours
-- Graded course reflections, homework, and lab results and provided feedback to students at least twice a week
+- Graded course reflections, homework, and lab results as well as provided feedback to students at least twice a week

 ### Digital Marketing Developer